buqeye/cs_greedy_emulator/README.md

 * `modules`: contains classes, functions, and more relevant to our emulators.
 * `plots`: contains code for plotting
 * `pdf`: contains the figures generated in the PDF format
 * `src`: contains `C++` code associated with the GT+ potentials.
-The codes were modified from their original version.
+The codes were modified from their original version, which was kindly provided by I. Tews.
 Attempt was made to keep the modifications minimal. **Affine versions** of the potentials have been added.

 The following `Jupyter` notebooks are included, providing the key results of this work: